Is it possible to upload files to Google Drive via FTP?

 Step 3.
 Populate the address, port, user name, and password of your FTP server, and hit OK.
 Then, repeat the cloud-adding step to select Google Drive, and follow on-screen instructions to allow CBackup to access your Drive files.

 Step 4.
-Go to the Backup Tasks tab, and tap on New Task.
+Go to the Sync Tasks tab, and tap on New Task.
 Then, press Add Source to select your FTP server as the migration source.

 Step 5.
-Hit Add Destination to pick Single Cloud and continue to add Google Drive, and click OK.
-Tap on Start Backup to carry out backup files to Google Drive via FTP.
+Hit Add Destination and continue to add Google Drive, and click OK.
+Tap on Start Sync to carry out upload files to Google Drive via FTP.

-You can tap on Settings to enable some features of CBackup that could help you move files to Google Drive via FTP much easier.
+- ★Tips: You can tap Settings to enable more features of CBackup to help you move files to Google Drive via FTP much easier.

 Bonus tip: Easiest way to gain more Google Drive storage for free